And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 What about the people who are put out of work?

-We've heard that here today it's a very natural question.
+We've heard that here today.

-Right the it's it's the transition pain for one but not for the other would be no transition.
+It's the transition pain for one but not for the other.

 That would be a one-way trip to death for Detroit.

-1-800-282882 1-800-282-2882 we go to Carlsbad, California.
+We go to Carlsbad, California.

-Mark you're on the Rush Limbaugh.
+Mark, you're on the Rush Limbaugh program.

-I'm Paul W. Smith our guest is Donald Luskin.
+Our guest is Donald Luskin.

-making them shall we say more equitable competitors against Detroit and putting Detroit on a better footing in terms of its overhead expenses.
+And there's an irresistible opportunity for unions to go in there and give them a better life, raising their labor rates, making them, shall we say, more equitable competitors against Detroit and putting Detroit on a better footing in terms of its overhead expenses.

-How come we're not seeing globalization from the unions how come the global union dues aren't going where they're needed.
+How come the global union dues aren't going where they're needed?

-Well the reason is that nations find it easy to export good products and very difficult to export bad products.
+Well, the reason is that nations find it easy to export good products and very difficult to export bad products.

 Unionization is a bad product.